modul/shelly/README.md

 without user interaction.
 It’s intended to be embedded in any way suitable.

-Strictly Brainfuck Instructions
+Strict Brainfuck Instructions
 -------------------------------
 `+ - < > [ ] , .` -- as usual

 The x86 frontend also supports `!` to separate program code from program input when reading code from stdin.
-Anytime, when getting user input (`,` instruction), the system EOF or a dollar sign (`$`) will be converted to zero.
+Anytime, while getting user input (`,` instruction), the system EOF or a dollar sign (`$`) will be converted to zero.
 So the code `,[.,]` will terminate on EOF or when a `$` was read.
 This can be changed through `SHELLY_REAL_EOF` and `SHELLY_EOF`